cltl/FrameNetNLTK/README.md

 ## Usage

-Step 1: initialize a new FrameNet lexicon
+Function 1: initialize a new FrameNet lexicon
 ```python
 from FrameNLTK import initialize
 from nltk.corpus import framenet as fn
 initialize(folder='test_lexicon',
            fn_en=fn,
            verbose=2)
 ```

 * **folder**: indicates where the lexicon will be stored on disk.
 The NLTK convention is to indicate the version in the folder name, e.g., dutch_framenet_v10.